2011 - 2012

 Sean Vinas, Electrical Engineering 2009

-Sean was a member of the AMP/CSTEP Community from 2005 – 2009.
+Sean was a member of the AMP/CSTEP Community from 2005 to 2009.
 During his undergraduate years, Sean was actively involved with the student chapter of the National Society of Black Engineers (NSBE) and served as president in his junior year.
 He was also a member of the student chapter of Society of Hispanic Professional Engineers (SHPE), the student chapter of Institute of Electrical and Electronics Engineers (IEEE).
-He worked with Residence Life as a Resident Assistant for one year and was then promoted to Community Development Assistant position which he held for two years.
-Sean has excelled academically maintaining a high GPA throughout his undergraduate career, receiving AC² Scholar’s Awards for two years and being inducted into Eta Kappa Nu’s National Honor Society.
+He worked with Residence Life as a Resident Assistant for one year and was then promoted to the position of Community Development Assistant, which he held for two years.
+Sean has excelled academically, maintaining a high GPA throughout his undergraduate career, receiving AC² Scholar’s Awards for two years, and being inducted into Eta Kappa Nu’s National Honor Society.
 He participated in Inroads through which he had the opportunity to intern at Lockheed Martin’s Maritime Systems and Sensors (MS2) in Moorestown, NJ for two summers.
 It was this internship that launched his career in Radar Systems Engineering.
 Sean graduated in May 2009 and currently works in Moorestown, NJ for Lockheed Martin’s Radar Systems.

 Rosmery Holguin Prado, Adolescent Education Math 2008